Go Fuck Your Jewish God is the first demo from Watain,

 Sworn to the Dark (2007)

-attention to the band.
+drawing more attention to the band.

-After spending several years supporting this band, in various ways, I was glad to see
+After spending several years supporting this band, in various ways, I was glad to

-successful tours with Dissection, Celtic Frost and Kreator, word seemed to spread quite rapidly and, by the time Sworn
+After successful tours with Dissection, Celtic Frost and Kreator, word seemed to spread quite rapidly and, by the time Sworn

 to the Dark was released, I found that I wasn't the only one anticipating this album.
-It was
+It

-a freezing cold winter night when I first listened to this L.P.
+was a freezing cold winter night when I first listened to this L.P.
 The room was lit only by a few candles and I gave my full

 attention to the music, with the booklet in hand.
 I had very much hoped that the album would pick up from where its predecessor